ARMmbed/flashiap-driver/README.md

 # Warning
 Starting from mbed-os 5.10 this repository is deprecated.
-Please refer to mbed-os 5.10 documentation for more detail on how to enable FLASHIAP support.
+Please refer to mbed-os 5.10 [documentation](https://github.com/ARMmbed/mbed-os-5-docs/blob/development/docs/api/storage/FlashIAPBlockDevice.md) and [code](https://github.com/ARMmbed/mbed-os/tree/master/components/storage/blockdevice/COMPONENT_FLASHIAP) for more detail on how to enable FLASHIAP support.

 # Block Device driver build on top of FlashIAP API